Maryousefi/MiniProjects-ML-DataScience/README.md

-DS final answers
+# DS final answers
-each part is diffrent, check the questions from the site.
+each part is from a diffrent topic, check the questions from the site.